-Our job is to locate and share some of the most fantastic photography locations on the planet earth with you and also the best place to stay.
+Our job is to locate and share some of planet Earth’s most fantastic photography locations with you and the best place to stay.
 Ricketts Glenn State Park is a very well-known waterfall photography location.
 This waterfall is very publicized and on many lists, but we can tell you it is a TOP 10 location on the east coast USA.
 And when we go to this location, we only stay at The Pine Barn Inn.

-We are compiling a master list of all waterfalls and hope you would share your list with us as many generous photographs have already helped by emailing us their list of falls to us.
+We are compiling a master list of all waterfalls and hope you will share your list with us, as many generous photographs have already helped by emailing us their list of falls to us.
 We thank you for that!
-We believe we should all share our information with incredible places so we can all have a better subject matter, which helps us to be better photographers.
+We believe we should all share our information with incredible places to have better subject matter, which helps us be better photographers.
 That is why we do what we do.

 Share your waterfall list here.>> Link to Submit Page

 Ricketts Glen State Park is a challenging hike with thousands of stairs down and then up.
 It can be slippery.
 They do have some easy trails, but I don’t think they run along the waterfalls.
-It’s about a mile and half downhill, then a mile and a half up the hill on the shortest route of waterfalls.
+It’s about a mile and a half downhill, then a mile and a half up the hill on the shortest waterfall route.

 We arrived at 7 a.m.
 We walked out at 4:45 p.m.
 We have to admit we did skip a section.
-We had been photographing for hours and were just plain old running out of steam.
-To do every single waterfall as we were doing takes a lot of hours of climbing over rocks, going up and downstairs, and weaseling our way into the best part of the waters for the shots to get just the right perspective.
+We had been photographing for hours and were just plain old, running out of steam.
+Doing every single waterfall as we were doing takes many hours of climbing over rocks, going up and down stairs, and weaseling our way into the best part of the waters for the shots to get the right perspective.